Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

-## Installing Home Assistant using Proxmox
+## Installing Home Assistant OS using Proxmox 7

 This guide will help you to install Home Assistant, on almost any x86/64 machine type you choose using Proxmox as the operating system.
-This guide has been tested on machines including a Dell Optiplex SFF 990 and Dell Optiplex USFF 780.
+This guide has been tested on machines including a Dell Optiplex SFF 990, Dell Optiplex USFF 780 and a HP T520 thin client.

-This installation uses an offical image provided by the Home Assistant team and is considered a supported installation method.
+This installation uses an official image provided by the Home Assistant team and is considered a supported installation method.
 This method of installation is considered medium difficulty and some knowledge of how to use and interact with Linux is required.

 *What is Home Assistant?*

 Home Assistant is a full UI managed home automation ecosystem that runs Home Assistant Core, the Home Assistant Supervisor and add-ons.
 It comes pre-installed on Home Assistant OS, but can be installed on any Linux system.
 It leverages Docker, which is managed by the Home Assistant Supervisor plus the added benefit of dozens of add-ons (think app store) that work natively inside the Home Assistant environment.

 If you are new to Home Assistant, you can now proceed to Step 1.
-If you have an existing Home Assistant installation and need to know how to back up your current configuration, please see the document  *Backing up and Restoring your configuration* located  [HERE](https://github.com/Kanga-Who/home-assistant/blob/53ac6a3e77e3654a4f5835bde7cef91493cc08a0/Backup%20and%20restore%20your%20config.md)
+If you have an existing Home Assistant installation and need to know how to back up your current configuration, please see the documentation on backing up and restoring your configuration, located  [HERE](https://www.home-assistant.io/common-tasks/supervised/#making-a-backup-from-the-ui).

 ## Section 1 – Install Proxmox

-**1.1)** Download Proxmox VE 6.2 ISO Installer from [HERE](https://www.proxmox.com/en/downloads/category/iso-images-pve)
+**1.1)** Download Proxmox VE 7.x ISO Installer from [HERE](https://www.proxmox.com/en/downloads/category/iso-images-pve)

 **1.2)** You will now need to make a bootable USB drive using balenaEtcher, available [HERE](https://www.balena.io/etcher/).
 Use a USB drive of at least 8gb.
 Insert the blank USB drive into your PC, open Etcher, select the Proxmox image you have just downloaded, select your USB drive, then click Flash.